willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 By default, the `locale` is set to the value defined in the `lang` attribute of the `html` tag.

+#### Extractors

+BazingaJsTranslationBundle includes two **extractors** for assets:

+- JsExtractor
+- CoffeeExtractors

+These two extractors allow Symfony to find translation keys used in ``.js|.jsx|.coffee`` files and thus, can be shown in ``translation:debug`` [command output](http://symfony.com/doc/current/book/translation.html#debugging-translations) or in the [translation profiler](http://symfony.com/blog/new-in-symfony-2-7-translation-profiler).

 Examples
 --------